 It’s almost Hanami time in Toronto!

-If you’re looking for an alternative destination to find these ephemeral blooms, check out this list below mapping out exactly where to find the best sakuras.
+So, if you’re looking for an alternative destination to find these ephemeral blooms, check out this list below mapping out exactly where to find the best sakuras.

 The grove of 50 cherry trees is a big springtime attraction at this park.
 Follow the crowds to find the blooms located in the Hillside Gardens area across from the Grenadier Restaurant.